Locoal-Mendon

 Locoal-Mendon ([lɔkwal mɛ̃dɔ̃]; Lokoal-Mendon) is a commune in the Morbihan department of Brittany in north-western France.

 Toponymy

 Known as Locus Sancti Guitali in 1037 and Sanctus Gudualus in 1387.

 From the Breton lok which means hermitage (cf.: Locminé), and Goal which is a name for the Breton saint Gudwal, Gurval or Gutual, eponym also of Gulval.

 Mendon is derives probably from the Breton men which means rock and don which means deep.

+Population

 Breton language

 In 2008, there was 17,81% of the children attended the bilingual schools in primary education.